-EDN 560 | Performance Enhancement/Risk Prevention | 3 credits facilitating and ensuring the development of a safe environment and addressing the psychological implications of injuries.
+EDN 560 | Performance Enhancement/Risk Prevention | 3 credits

+This course centers on preventing, monitoring and identifying sports injuries, facilitating and ensuring the development of a safe environment and addressing the psychological implications of injuries.
 Also included are the design, teaching, planning and encouragement necessary for proper nutrition, recovery exercises and physical conditioning and the advocacy of a drug free participation.
+Prerequisites: EDN 500.